Albula railway line: Description of the railway

-The Albula Railway begins in Thusis, where it connects with the Landquart-Chur railway, built in 1896.
+The Albula line begins in Thusis, where it connects with the Landquart-Chur railway, built in 1896.
 Behind Thusis station, the line crosses the Hinterrhein, as well as the A 13 Autobahn, and enters the Albula Valley, which, east of Thusis, is known as the Schinschlucht.
 Even at this early stage, it passes many bridges and tunnels.
-After Solis station, 8 km from Thusis, the line crosses the Albula for the first time, on the 89 m high Solis Viaduct, which is both the highest bridge on the Rhaetian Railway, and the broadest span viaduct on the Albula Railway.
+After Solis station, 8 km from Thusis, the line crosses the Albula for the first time, on the 89 m high Solis Viaduct, which is both the highest bridge on the Rhaetian Railway, and the broadest span viaduct on the Albula line.

 Between Tiefencastel and Filisur, the train crosses the 35 m m high and 137 m long Schmittentobel Viaduct.
-Shortly before Filisur, it reaches one of the trademarks of the Albula Railway - and often also the Rhaetian Railway in general - the 65 m high Landwasser Viaduct, which in a curve of only 100 m radius leads directly into a tunnel through the cliff face at the opposite end.
+Shortly before Filisur, it reaches one of the trademarks of the Albula line - and often also the Rhaetian Railway in general - the 65 m high Landwasser Viaduct, which in a curve of only 100 m radius leads directly into a tunnel through the cliff face at the opposite end.

-At Filisur station is the junction between the Albula Railway and the branch line from Davos Platz.
+At Filisur station is the junction between the Albula line and the branch line from Davos Platz.
 Between Filisur and Bergün, the train ascends 292 m, and runs through the first spiral tunnel.
-The next section, between Bergün and Preda, is the most demanding example of rail technology on the Albula Railway: in order to overcome the height difference of 417 m between Bergün and Preda – in only 6.5 km as the crow flies – without requiring excessive slopes or radii, the route is extended by 12 km by various engineering structures (including three spiral tunnels, two curved tunnels and four valley crossing viaducts).
+The next section, between Bergün and Preda, is the most demanding example of rail technology on the Albula line: in order to overcome the height difference of 417 m between Bergün and Preda – in only 6.5 km as the crow flies – without requiring excessive slopes or radii, the route is extended by 12 km by various engineering structures (including three spiral tunnels, two curved tunnels and four valley crossing viaducts).
 Soon after departure from Bergün station, where an RhB Crocodile stands as a locomotive monument, the train climbs once again at a rate of 3.5%.
 By means of the various structures just identified, the line crosses over itself twice.
 Rail fans can also view the Bergün-Preda section from a rail history nature trail adjacent to the line.